Skip to content

 PEtabParameter d: estimate (scale = log10, bounds = [1.0e-03, 1.0e+03])

-A PEtabMLParameter can optionally be given an initial value, priors, and be fixed settings.
-Note parameter d is estimated on log10 scale to enforce positivity.
+A PEtabMLParameter can optionally be given an initial value, priors, and be fixed to specific value.
+Note, parameter d is estimated on log10 scale to enforce positivity.

 Measurements and observables